FACULTY

 Lindsay has been fortunate enough to take classes from many amazing dancers.
 She grew up taking classes from all of the wonderful teachers at HSPA and mainly studied with Alison Forance and Lisa Heath.
 She has participated in many conventions and competitions such as Dance Masters of America, American Dance Awards, and Star Power.
 She has taken classes at Broadway Dance Center, where she has learned from such dancers as the late great Frank Hatchett (to whom she owes her love of jazz) and Germaine Salsberg.
 In recent years she has had the amazing opportunity to take classes with Chloe Arnold, Maud Arnold, the Syncopated Ladies, and Aubrey Cheek.
 She has attended the Syncopated Ladies Mini Bootcamp in New York City and the NYC premier of Tap World Film.

-When not at dance, Lindsay is the Store Manager of Dave's Pet City's Ware location.
-She has been with the company for over 10 years.
+When not at dance, Lindsay works in the Mount Holyoke College Admission Office as the Assistant Director of Admission, Campus Visits and Events.
 She lives in South Hadley with her husband, son, and cat.
 She loves crafts and anything Disney (especially her favorite accessory, mouse ears for any occasion).

 Lindsay's philosophy on dance is that it should be fun first and foremost.
 She is excited to share her love of dance with the students at Pineapple Dance.